Hokan-Ashir/SFGameDataEditor/src/main/java/README.md

 See "What it can't do" section below to be aware of restrictions.

 # What inside
- - Java 7 - for diamonds and multiple catch exceptions
+ - Java 7 - for diamonds and multiple catch exceptions (Java 8 is not supported by IDEA GUI Designer)
  - Maven - as build tool
  - Swing - for GUI, obviously
  - H2 - for storing parsed data in form of objects and tables